 - An ALT tag to describe the images

 3. Ensure the Page Is Mobile-Friendly

 This is one of those important aspects that show how the search is evolving.
-With more than 60% of its users coming from mobile devices, Google pays serious attention to mobile-friendliness of the web pages.
+With more than 60% of its users coming from mobile devices, Google pays serious attention to the mobile-friendliness of web pages.
 In fact, since 2015, Google has officially and deliberately started decreasing the ranks of those pages that aren’t optimized for mobile devices.